superduper-io/superduper/docs/_build/html/_sources/watchers.rst.txt

 ========================

-Once you have created a model to work with SuperDuperDB using ``Collection.create_model``, it's possible to set up the model to react to changes in a collection's data using a "watcher".
+Once you have created a model to work with SuperDuperDB using ``Collection.create_model``, it's possible to set up the model to react to changes in a collection's data using a **watcher**.
 To create a watcher, use the ``Collection.create_watcher`` command:

 .. code-block:: python